proyetei/CS-4ZP6A-Capstone-Akanda/README.md

 <img src="images/tests.png">

-**Required Inputs**: Test Case, Size
+**Required Inputs**:
-Test Case: Specifies which test case is translated and type checked (select from provided list)
+- **Test Case:** Specifies which test case is translated and type checked (select from provided list)
-Size: Specifies the size we want the translated test case to be (must be an integer value >= 1) **Triggers**: Manual
+- **Size:** Specifies the size we want the translated test case to be (must be an integer value >= 1)

+**Usage**:
+1. Navigate to the 'Actions' tab.
+2. Select the 'Tests' tab.
+3. Click the 'Run Workflow' button.
+4. Fill in the required inputs.
+5. Click 'Run Workflow'.

+**Triggers**: Manual

 ### Additional Notes <a id='sssAddNotes'></a>